A dance degree allows you to combine your love of performance with skills in choreography, teaching, producing and creating

 - writing and marketing

-- the ability to receive feedback and learn from it
+- the ability to take on board feedback and learn from it

 - pursuit of excellence